Italian destroyer Alvise da Mosto: World War II

 When Italy entered World War II, on 10 June 1940, Da Mosto was undergoing modification work to her bow in the La Spezia Naval Arsenal, and she only re-entered service in August 1940, and was assigned to the 15th Destroyer Division.

 On 1–2 September 1940 Da Mosto was part of the Italian force that sortied to counter British Operation "Hats", and at the end of the same month she participated in the contrast to British operation "MB 5".

 Between April and August 1941 Da Mosto, together with some of her sisterships and the light cruisers of the 7th Cruiser Division, took part in the laying of several minefields in the Sicilian Channel and off the coast of Tripolitania.
 In the same period, she also escorted some supply convoys to Libya.
-In November 1941 she was equipped with a German S-Gerat sonar.
+In November 1941 she was equipped with a German S-Gerät sonar.

 On 30 November 1941, Da Mosto sailed from Trapani to escort to Tripoli the tanker Iridio Mantovani, carrying, 8,600 tons of fuel for the Axis forces in North Africa.
 On 1 December, just before sunset, Mantovani was crippled by Bristol Blenheim bombers of the Royal Air Force; Da Mosto tried to take her in tow, but another air strike set the tanker on fire, and she had to be abandoned by her crew.
 Shortly thereafter, Da Mosto was attacked by the British Force K, consisting of the cruisers Aurora and Penelope and the destroyer Lively.
 Da Mosto engaged the British ships in a last attempt to save as many survivors as possible from the sinking tanker, but was hit multiple times, including in one of her magazines, and quickly sank at 18:15 in 33°53' N, 12°28' E, about 75 miles northwest of Tripoli.
 Mantovani's blazing wreck was also finished off by Force K.

 138 members of Da Mosto's crew were killed, while 125 survivors were later rescued by the Italian torpedo boat Generale Marcello Prestinari.
 Da Mosto's commanding officer, Commander Francesco Dell'Anno, was awarded the Gold Medal of Military Valor for his attempt to defend Mantovani against overwhelming forces.